shaikhsumair01/shaikhsumair01/README.md

 # 👋 Hey there!
 I'm Sumair

-🎓 BCA graduate | 🧠 Lifelong learner | 💻 Aspiring Full Stack Developer
+🧠 Lifelong learner | 💻 Aspiring Full Stack Developer

 I'm a self-taught developer passionate about web technologies and product-driven development.
 With hands-on experience building and maintaining an ecommerce WordPress website using WooCommerce and Gutenberg, I've worked on everything from plugin integrations and inventory maintenance to performance optimization.